jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 11. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access**.

-12. Note that Teams attempts to ring the number but it does not connect or you get the Teams.
-Announcement Service telling you the call cannot connect.
+12. Note that Teams attempts to ring the number but it does not connect or you get the Teams Announcement Service telling you the call cannot connect.

 13. Press the red hang-up button to disconnect the call.